 Answer: Most of our teachers and students are first-timers when it comes to living and traveling on a sailboat, so no worries!
 We love showing people the sailing life and we love teaching people new things and we'll help you every step of the way.
 By your second or third trip with us you'll know it all and be an "Old salt!"!
 Need us to meet you at the airport?
 We can do that!
 Need to know what to pack?
 We'll send a list!
 We've been doing this for over 22 years and can help with all your questions.

 Question: What do you think I will get out of the trip?

 Question: What will I be responsible for during the week?
-What's my work load?
+What will my work load be like?

 Answer: Once you arrive with your group we pretty much take over!
 We'll have meal plans and shipboard duties for the students to complete on a daily basis, but if you'd like to sit on deck reading a good book or participate yourself, either is good with us.
 We'll be pretty much running the show from morning until dinner time and evenings are for board games or movies.
 Some teachers bring special assignments for their students and/or teach a lesson or two during the week, but all that's optional.
 We do look for your assistance at bed time getting your group settled and we do expect you to handle any discipline issue (Keel hauling and walking the plank are available), but that's a rarity on Boundless!

 Answer: That's easy, nothing, free, even including your airfare!
 By acting as the trip coordinator and our intermediary with students and their parents, you attend at no cost and... we'll still feed you!
 In turn you'll promote the trip (we'll send you flyers/applications), collect deposits/balances, hold an informational meeting if needed, and provide answers to parent/student questions and concerns that come up.
 Six students are required for each trip and to receive your free trip and airfare.